tum-ens/EnTiSe/README.rst

       pip install -r requirements.txt

-This template is now ready to use!
-Follow the repository structure and guidelines below to begin your project.
+Now you're ready to use EnTiSe!
+Check the examples directory for usage examples.

+EnTiSe is currently still under development but will be made available as package soon.

 Repository Structure
 ====================

-- **src/**: Main project code.
-(Rename as needed.)
+- **entise/**: Main project code organized in a Python package.

+  - **constants/**: Definitions of time series types and other constants.
+  - **core/**: Core functionality and base classes.
+  - **data/**: Data files and data handling utilities.
+  - **methods/**: Implementation of various time series generation methods.
 - **tests/**: Folder for tests; structured by functionality.
 - **docs/**: Documentation source files.
-Use MkDocs to build and update.
-- **examples/**: Example scripts and notebooks.
+- **examples/**: Example scripts demonstrating usage of the package.
-- **data/**: Data files used in the project. (optional)
-- **notebooks/**: Jupyter notebooks for data exploration and analysis. (optional)
-- **scripts/**: Utility scripts for data processing, model training, etc. (optional)
-- **code_examples/**: Code examples, demonstrating the expected coding style and documentation practices.
-(Can be removed after the project is set up.)

 Usage Guidelines
 ================